RubyNepal/rubynepal.github.io/_posts/2013-06-06-how-we-build-rubynepal-using-octopress.markdown

 ---
+author: rohitrox
+categories: [blog]
+comments: true
+date: 2013-06-06 19:18
 layout: post
+published: true
+tags: [development]
 title: "How we build rubynepal using Octopress"
-date: 2013-06-06 19:18
-comments: true
-categories: [development]
-author: rohitrox
-published: true
 ---

 This is not another getting started with octopress guide, this is sharing of our experience and couple of hacks we did while developing rubynepal, that may be helpful to others.